devguykyle/goodology/_posts/2023-11-29-rails-mongo.md

 categories: software development
 ---
 1. `gem install rails`
-2. `rails new journey-app --skip-active-record`
+2. `rails new journey-app --skip-active-record` add if you're going to use another test suite such as RSpec`--skip-test --skip-system-test`
+3. add `gem 'mongoid'` to your gem file
+4. run `bundle install` in your terminal
-3. create a file called mongoid.yml
+5. create a file called mongoid.yml
 {% highlight yaml %}
 development:
   clients: